Report a Claim

 Auto Insurance Claims

-If your vehicle is damaged, we’re ready to help
+If you have an auto accident, we’re ready to help

-We know how much your vehicle means to you – it's how you travel to and from work, run errands, visit friends or go on vacation.
+We know how much your vehicle means to you.
 We want to get you back on the road as quickly as possible after a covered loss.
 That’s why we’ll work with you to have your vehicle repaired or replaced in a timely manner.

-We make it easy for you to report a claim, and if someone else is fully responsible for your loss, we will do everything we can to recover your deductible.
-Please contact us by phone, email, online or through our mobile app as soon as possible to report your auto insurance claim.
+We make it easy for you to report a claim, and if someone else is responsible for your loss, we will do everything we can to recover your deductible.
+Please contact us online, via our mobile app, or by phone or email as soon as possible to report your auto insurance claim.

 In addition, we’re committed to helping make the road a safer place.
 Visit Prepare & Prevent to access valuable information about safe driving and vehicle maintenance.